Veixlix/shutmypcdown/README.md

 # 💻 Shutdown Scheduler - shutmypcdown

- Easily schedule or cancel system shutdowns using an intuitive calendar interface.
-Hover over marked days to see scheduled shutdown times — Made on request
+ Easily schedule or cancel system shutdowns using an calendar interface.
+Hover over marked days to see scheduled shutdown times
+ Made on request to give absolute time/date rather than seconds/minutes/hours

 ---